10 Days in Japan: Itinerary, What to Do & Where to Go

 Gion District in Kyoto

-The best stretches for travellers looking for Gion’s old-world charm are Hanami-koji Dori, north of Kennin-ji, and Shirakawa-minami Dori, a beautiful, quiet street along a cherry-tree-lined canal.
-In and around either of these areas, you can enjoy some of the area’s best restaurants serving up kaiseki (haute Japanese cuisine) Kyoto-style.
+The most popular stretches for travelers looking for Gion’s old-world charm are Hanami-koji Dori, north of Kennin-ji, and Shirakawa-minami Dori, a beautiful, quiet street along a cherry-tree-lined canal.
+In and around either of these areas, you can enjoy some of the area’s tastiest restaurants serving up kaiseki (haute Japanese cuisine) Kyoto-style.
 (Just don’t expect it to come cheap!)

 If you miss out on spotting a geisha, don’t worry: There’s a daily cultural show for foreigners at Gion Corner that speeds through Japanese culture and traditions and features performances from geisha and maiko (apprentice geisha).

 • Night Walk in Gion: Witness Kyoto’s beautiful geisha district by night on this 100-minute evening walking tour.
-Guides are well-versed on geisha culture and will take your through a cultural journey explaining their daily lives, styles, & rules.
+Guides are well-versed in geisha culture and will take you through a cultural journey explaining their daily lives, styles, & rules.

-• Kyoto Night Food Tour: A brilliant evening tour through Gion & Shirakawa focused on Kyoto’s famous kaiseki, a multi-course culinary style focusing on fusing innovating local & global flavours.
+• Kyoto Night Food Tour: A brilliant evening tour through Gion & Shirakawa focused on Kyoto’s famous kaiseki, a multi-course culinary style focusing on fusing innovating local & global flavors.

-• Kyoto Lanes & Lanterns Tour: Another evening tour though Gion taking in atmospheric nighttime sites like Yasaka Shrine and lesser-known quarters like Pontocho and Teramachi.
+• Kyoto Lanes & Lanterns Tour: Another evening tour through Gion, taking in atmospheric nighttime sites like Yasaka Shrine and lesser-known quarters like Pontocho and Teramachi.

 Explore Arashiyama District

-Prowling through Arashiyama District is the perfect escape from Kyoto’s bustling centre.
+Prowling through Arashiyama District is the perfect escape from Kyoto’s bustling center.
 Start exploring Arashiyama at Monkey Park Iwatayama, not far from the Arashiyama railway station.
-About 10 minutes of uphill walking will set you up with sweeping views over Kyoto shared with a troop of cheeky monkeys all to happy to relieve you of your belongings if you’re not on guard.
+About 10 minutes of uphill walking will set you up with sweeping views over Kyoto, shared with a troop of cheeky monkeys all too happy to relieve you of your belongings if you’re not on guard.

 Trail at Arashiyama Bamboo Grove in Kyoto